mschnee/loopback-graphql/packages/codegen/src/type-graphql/README.md

-This was removed from the codegen source: I've provided it as a reference.
+The current source of the [type-graphql plugin](https://github.com/dotansimha/graphql-code-generator-community/tree/main/packages/plugins/typescript/type-graphql) is provided here as an easy reference.